Thunderhawk: Operation Phoenix

 Thunderhawk: Operation Phoenix, known as Thunderstrike: Operation Phoenix in North America, is a combat flight simulation video game developed by Core Design and published by Eidos Interactive exclusively for PlayStation 2.
+A Xbox Version, with Xbox Live Multiplayer, was also in production, but cancelled.

 Reception

 Thunderhawk: Operation Phoenix received mixed reviews from critics.
 It has an aggregate score of 71.29% on GameRankings and 65/100 on Metacritic.